anninha203/pdsnd_github/README.md

 ### Description
 Describe what your project is about and what it does

+This project analyzes the bikeshare data from NYC, Chicago and Washington.

 ### Files used
 Include the files used
 Chicago.csv